Click to view Emergency Department (A&E) waiting times

 Radiotherapy is categorised under the Oncology speciality, and can be delivered in conjunction with other cancer treatments such as chemotherapy and surgery.

-The types of radiotherapy we offer
+The types of Radiotherapy we offer

 The department currently provides the following types of radiotherapy, depending on each patient’s individual treatment regime.